‘People don’t want to buy a quarter-inch drill bit. They want a quarter-inch hole.’

 The Pepsi example (mentioned earlier) is an exceptional circumstance.
 The brand was able to tap into the feeling of a generation and associate themselves with the change in attitudes.

-That doesn’t mean that you can’t do the same in your marketing and branding campaigns, you definitely can, but it’s difficult, requires perfect timing and a deep cultural understanding of your target market…
+That doesn’t mean that you can’t do the same in your marketing and branding campaigns, you definitely can, but it’s difficult, and requires perfect timing and a deep cultural understanding of your target market…

 …and there’s an easier way.